MicrosoftDocs/well-architected/well-architected/saas-isv/incident-management.md

 ---
 title: Incident Management for SaaS Workloads on Azure
-description: Learn about incident management considerations for implementing design management processes and tools to support a SaaS solution.
+description: Learn about incident management considerations for implementing processes and tools that support a SaaS solution on Azure.
 author: johndowns
 ms.author: jodowns
 ms.date: 11/01/2024